Fullcomms/Southern-Wiki/Managing-Listings.md

 All financial information about the property is entered within Full circle along with the creation of plots.
 This is to remove any inconsistencies in property information between Full Circle & the CMS.

 Once a listing has been created within Full Circle and has appeared in the pending properties area it's time to add any marketing information, images, descriptions, carry out customer journey management & add address information.

+The buttons for pending properties are as follows

+Clicking into **Actions**
+* Edit - This is for editing a listing
+* Add Floor Plan - This is for adding a floor plan to a plot (this can only be done once a plot has been created & assigned to this property, in the case of a resale one should already be assigned & available to use)
+* Preview - This is for viewing the listing on the frontend before making it live to the public
+* Archive - This will archive the property and move it to the "Archived Listings" area

+Clicking into **Emails**
+* Booking Confirmation - Edit the Booking Confirmation Email sent to the customer
+* Register Interest - Edit the Register Interest Email sent to the customer
+* Viewings Available - Edit the Viewings Available Email sent to the customer (this is for when new viewing days & slots have been added to a property)

+Hidden - This button is for making a property live once all the relevant marketing information has been added via Edit.

 ## Editing a Property